 Specific goals for nutrition promotion and education, physical activity, and other school-based activities that promote student wellness.
 LEAs are required to review and consider evidence-based strategies in determining these goals.

-LEISD shall implement, in accordance with the law, a coordinated school health program with a nutritional education component and shall use health course curriculum that emphasizes the importance of proper nutrition.
-In addition, it shall be the goal of LEISD, that students receive nutrition education that fosters the adoption and maintenance of healthy eating behaviors.
+LEISD shall implement, in accordance with the law, a coordinated school health program with a nutritional education component and shall use a health course curriculum that emphasizes the importance of proper nutrition.

 The District establishes the following goals to create an environment conducive to healthful eating and physical activity and to express a consistent wellness message through other school-based activities: